Randolph C. VisserTEL: 213.617.4144

 Provide ongoing advise and assistance to major SoCal gas and electric utility in Proposition 65 and air quality regulatory matters.

 Provide ongoing advice and assistance to major bio-technology company in environmental regulatory matters.

-Representation of major lead acid battery recycler in complex variance and appeal proceedings concerning alleged violations of NAAQSs and related District rules and in SCAQMD Rule 1420.1 rulemaking with related ongoing regulatory compliance assistance.
+Representation of major lead acid battery recycler in complex variance and appeal proceedings concerning alleged violations of NAAQSs and related District rules, in SCAQMD Rule 1420.1 rulemakings and AB2588/SCAQMD Rule 1402 air toxics proceedings along with related ongoing regulatory compliance assistance.